kalutheo/elm-ui-explorer/FAQ.md

     { locale : Locale }
 ```

-Then you can use the current locale in your stories:
+Then you can use this value in your stories by accessing your [customModel](https://package.elm-lang.org/packages/kalutheo/elm-ui-explorer/latest/UIExplorer#Model):

 ```elm
 storiesOf
     "Button"